Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 How? - Index.html contains the FontAwesome exclamation-mark link icon that opens up the About CSS Modal with the content in index.html.
 The CSS Modal control and styling is defined in style.css.

-Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the origiinal size, clicking on it opens the About CSS Modal.
+Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the original size, clicking on it opens the About CSS Modal.
 A CSS backdrop lies behind the CSS Modal disabling clicking of any other links and buttons on the website.
 Only the Close button on the CSS Modal is clickable.

 [Production Code: index.html](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/index.html)

-Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the origiinal size, clicking on it opens the About CSS Modal.
+Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the original size, clicking on it opens the About CSS Modal.

 ```
 <div class="footer  fixed-footer">